emmercm/www/src/blog/an-effective-incident-runbook-template.md

 >
 > You should provide a list of metrics and dashboards to help the incident responder determine the root cause.
 Some effective ways to lay this out are:
 >
 > - If your automated alert is a multi-alert (different data tags produce different alerts) indicate how triage steps change for different tags, and if different tags have different severities.
-For example, tag values with the word "backup" in them may indicate a low severity, while tag values with the word "identity" in them may indicate a high severity, and escalation is needed.
+For example, tag values with the word "backup" in them may indicate low severity, while tag values with the word "identity" in them may indicate high severity, and escalation is needed.
 > - If there are more than a few triage steps, it may make sense to include a decision tree.
 >
 > You should also include information on how to assess severity, this could be: